colmhaugh/hangman-game/README.md

    * Passed the code through a [PEP8 linter](http://pep8online.com/)

-   * Tested main menu secton by entering invalid inputs like a number greater than 4 and entering letters and characters
+   * Tested main menu section by entering invalid inputs like a number greater than 4 and entering letters and characters

    * Tested the game by entering the same letter twice, entering multiple letters, entering numbers and characters that are not in the alphabet